demisto/content-docs/docs/tutorials/tut-integration-ui.md

 ## Welcome

 >*First and foremost, I want to welcome you to the Palo Alto Networks team.
 We are excited to have you and we look forward to working with you.
-Please note that this tutorial assumes that you have a working instance of Cortex XSOAR.*
+Please note that this tutorial assumes that you have a working instance of Cortex XSOAR.<br/><br/>**Note**: To keep things minimal, not all code in the tutorial follows our code conventions.
+Please see: [Code Conventions](../integrations/code-conventions) document to learn more about our coding standards.*

 The code we will be writing will be available in segments as we go along, as well as in it's entirety at the end.